Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 2 - A Dance with Fate.md

 		- Then a big bull is sacrificed to Athena by her
 		- The cult's main goal is to harm the Gods in any way they can - by humiliating priests, by killing their chosen Heroes, so they might go after her.
 - ***<font color="#ff0000">ONE LAST IMPORTANT THING</font>***:
   Penelope doesn't think it's likely, but if all goes well during the ceremony then before they depart tomorrow she asks them to join her in the <font color="#ff0000">masquerade tonight </font>at <font color="#b540ff">Lysanders mansion</font>.
-She is fearful if he fails in the ceremony, he will try again tonight.

   Maybe the PCs can help -
   - A few months ago a sacred artifact was stolen from the temple of Hades in the city catacombs
-  - One of her priestesses told her she heard it had popped up in Lysanders mansion - maybe the heroes can help her retrieve it?
+  - One of her priestesses told her she heard it had popped up in Lysanders mansion -
+  - maybe the heroes can help her retrieve it?
+  - This could help them on their quest - if the retrieve it and promise to give it back at the end of the quest they can use it.
+  - What is it - not exactly clear, the priests of hades

 ### Sacrifices
 As Penelope is sacrificing the bull, dagger in hand, about to strike, a magical veil is pulled and suddenly it is revealed that Chara, gagged and bound, is actually on the table, not the bull.